karlieswift/Mattack/blip2opt/README.md

 ####  target attack

 BIM attack parameters alpha = 0.1 epsilon = 0.2
-Young people in the rain
+target:Young people in the rain.
+target attack succeeded in the 10th attack.

 image(number of attacks)   |                                               answer
 ------------|:---------------------------------------------------------------------------------------------------: